google/fhir-data-pipes/doc/schema.md

 type to a Parquet schema.
 As mentioned above, this involves the intermediate Avro types which are covered as well.
 In all cases, the _real_ Avro type is a [union](https://avro.apache.org/docs/1.11.1/specification/#unions) because all fields are _nullable_.
-So when we say the FHIR `code` type is mapped to Avro `string`, it is really the `["null", "string"]` union type.
+So, for example, when we say the FHIR `code` type is mapped to Avro `string`, it is really the `["null", "string"]` union type.
 This is not reiterated below but that is also the reason all Parquet fields are `optional`.
 This is even true for fields whose cardinality is exactly one like [`Observation.status`](https://hl7.org/fhir/observation-definitions.html#Observation.status).

 ### Primitive types